Horton Cemetery contains burials of mental health and epileptic patients, soldiers and asylum born children from 1899-1955.

 Epsom’s Ashley Road Cemetery

-It was not so long ago – 1871, in fact – that the council had opened its own cemetery in Ashley road.
+It was not so long ago – 1871, in fact – that the council had opened its own cemetery in Ashley Road.
 This replaced the parish graveyard at St. Martin’s church, where generations of the dead had been laid, ever since the days when Epsom was a Saxon village.
 Now it was a thriving Surrey town with a growing population, and room was running out, the land at Ashley Road was purchased just in time.
 The councillors were rather proud of their new cemetery.
 It had a porter’s lodge beside wrought iron gates, and the architect had given it two fine chapels, one for the Church of England and one for dissenters.
-In thirty years the cedar and pine trees had grown to shade the curving walks, and already there were citizens of Epsom resting under dignified monuments of white marble and rose granite.

 In short, Epsom did not want the peace and dignity of its cemetery to be spoilt by an influx of pauper lunatics.
 For the winter of 1898, the councillors allowed a few burials on the uphill side, away from the gates, charging the usual fee of £1 per burial which was made for people who came from outside the town.
 But the Asylums Committee were told, firmly but politely, that they would need a cemetery of their own.
 And in the following spring Mr. Clifford Brown, the Asylums Engineer, came down to find a site.

-On 31st July the cemetery received its first burial – Annie JAMES, who had been at the Manor.
+On 31st July 1899 the cemetery received its first burial – Annie JAMES, who had been at the Manor.
 Her shroud cost 8d, the gravediggers were paid 10/6d, and James Ockenden the undertaker received £1/12/6d.
 The Asylums Committee were anxious to keep down costs.
-They did not put up memorials, although they had no objections to these if they were provided by relatives.
-Sarah HUBBARD was admitted to the Manor in August 1901, and died a month later; her brother put up a headstone shortly afterwards.
+They did not put-up memorials, although they had no objections to these if they were provided by relatives.
+Sarah HUBBARD was admitted to the Manor in August 1901 and died a month later; her brother put up a headstone shortly afterwards.
 Others were to follow, perhaps thirty or forty over the next five decades.
-This was a tiny proportion of those buried there, but most families were too poor to afford a memorial, or had lost touch altogether with their relatives at Horton.
+This was a tiny proportion of those buried there, but many families were too poor to afford a memorial or had lost touch altogether with their relatives at Horton.

 The building of the Epsom Cluster of mental hospitals went on apace – the Epileptic Colony (afterwards St. Ebba’s) in 1902, Long Grove in 1907 and West Park at last in 1924.
 The Manor continued to manage the cemetery, supported financially by the other hospitals.
 They were quite conscientious about its upkeep; double rows of poplar trees were planted in 1901, and two years later the cemetery was enlarged.
 When the chapel became dirty or untidy, the Asylums Engineer was told to sort it out.
 But things were still being done on the cheap.
 Several funerals were in the hands of Simpsons of Walworth, who sent down their hearse in charge of a shabby and unwashed driver.
 In 1906 he turned up with his two small children riding on the hearse.
 It was all rather lax, and not what one expected for a funeral.